Simply follow our trek fitness guide below, which includes advice on:

 E: I haven’t exercised for some time.

-Simply consult the following table to match your fitness level with the most suitable training program.
+Simply consult the following table to match your fitness level with the most suitable training programme.
 After that, follow the specific guidelines on CV and resistance training and away you go!

 |Current fitness level||CV training||Resistance training||Training notes|